CRBS/Panfish/design/TechnicalSpec.md

 After writing the **.psub** file the original file should have the following line added:
+    commands.file=(PATH TO COMMANDS file)
     psub.file=(PATH TO PSUB file)

+The psub file should also be made user/group executable.

 and the file should be moved to **CLUSTER/batched** directory